clld/clld-phylogeny-plugin/RELEASING.md

 git push --tags origin
 ```

-- Append `.dev0` to the version number in `setup.py` for the new development cycle.
+- Append `.dev0` to the version number in `setup.cfg` for the new development cycle.

 - Commit/push the version change:
 ```shell